Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 Here in Kentucky, House Bill 415 (signed into law in 2010) banned texting and driving for teens and adults at all times while their vehicle is in motion.
 Per the Kentucky Transportation Cabinet Office of Highway Safety:

-• “For drivers 18 and over, it allows the use of global positioning devices and reading, selecting or entering a telephone number or name for the purpose of making a call.
+• It allows drivers 18 and over to use global positioning devices and read, select, or enter a telephone number or name to make a call.

 • For drivers under 18, no use of personal communication devices is allowed while the vehicle is in motion.
 The use of a global positioning system is allowed, but manually entering information must be completed while the vehicle is stopped.”